NCAR/jedi_wrfhydro_workflow/README.md

 All executables will now be in the `build/bin` directory.
 The user can choose to call `jedi_workflowpy.py` from the `build/bin` directory or from the `src/jedi_workflowpy` directory.
+Note: if the user is not using a [virtual environment](https://docs.python.org/3/library/venv.html) or [conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) then ecbuild will install the required `wrfhydropy` Python library and it's requirements under the user's home directory.

 # Cheyenne Build and Run Instructions
 ## Setup Environment